 It is the view of this Foundation that much can still be done to enhance the physician’s knowledge of the intricacies of end-of-life care.
 In addition, much can be done to inspire physicians to truly want to deliver a higher level of care and attentiveness to patients and their families at the end of life.
 It is a complex topic, riddled with ethical, legal, and religious issues.
 Furthermore, there are few economic incentives to reward improved medical care at the end, and real devotion to a patient at the end can be time consuming.

-The mission of this Foundation is to enrich the physician-patient relationship near the end of life.
-Our goal is to educate individual physicians and inspire them to provide the kind of care near the end of life that we all wish for ourselves and our loved ones.
+The mission of this Foundation is to enrich the provider-patient relationship near the end of life.
+Our goal is to educate clinicians and inspire them to provide the kind of care near the end of life that we all wish for ourselves and our loved ones.
 We aim to accomplish this in several ways.
 The first is a series of CME conferences designed to educate and inspire physicians regarding the care of terminal patients.
 Our first conference was in November of 2007 and the most recent was in May 2009.
 These conferences are conducted without commercial sponsorship and on a not-for-profit basis.
 We strive to assemble faculty members who are highly regarded in their respective fields and recognized for their commitment to end-of-life care.
 The target audience consists of physicians who are motivated to refine their skills and inspire passion for the care they provide to patients who are terminally ill.

-Second, the Foundation is committed to the annual award of several Cunniff-Dixon Prizes, which will go to physicians in recognition of clinical contributions and commitment to the cause of end-of-life medical care.
+Second, the Foundation is committed to the annual award of several Cunniff-Dixon Prizes, which will go to exemplary nurses and physicians in recognition of clinical contributions and commitment to the cause of end-of-life medical care.
 Third, the Foundation is engaged in a joint project with The American College of Surgeons to develop a medical curriculum for the benefit of surgical residency programs across the United States.